 Yields: A gorgeous dinner.

 This post was generously contributed by Monica Ford of Real Food Devotee.
-Check back next Friday for more delicious recipes from Monica that will make your mouth water and your tummy purr.
-If you’re lucky enough to live in Los Angeles, Real Food Devotee can make your life easier by delivering nutrient dense goodies directly to your door.Image credit: Clairity
+Monica's recipes will make your mouth water and your tummy purr.
+If you're lucky enough to live in Los Angeles, Real Food Devotee can make your life easier by delivering nutrient dense goodies directly to your door.

-I’m not sure the kids will love it, but Sean and I make a mean blue cheese butter for a steak condiment/topping
+I’m not sure the kids will love it, but Sean and I make a mean blue cheese butter for a steak condiment/topping 🙂

 Where do you get your flank steak?
 I live in LA.

 LAMommies.com – We LOVE Dey Dey’s Best Beef Ever!
 They are at several farmer’s markets.
 We hit them up at the Mar Vista Sunday market.
-They also have chicken and sometimes pork and eggs.
+They also have chicken and sometimes pork and eggs. 🙂

 My mouth is watering.
 Love flank steak!
 I usually make Korean BBQ with it, but this looks awesome.
 Thanks for the post!

-I just bought my very first grass feed ground beef and organic chicken from them at the Torrance Farmers Market, last week!
+I just bought my very first grass fed ground beef and organic chicken from them at the Torrance Farmers Market, last week!
 Awesome.
 I am super new to Traditional Foods, but learning fast and loving all of it! :0)

 that blue cheese butter sounds wonderful!!!!! yum!!!